almarklein/mypaas/README.md

 MyPaas is a command line interface (CLI) to setup and manage your PaaS server.
 You use the same CLI on your work machine to push deploys to the server.
-You configure your service/app by writing a Dockerfile and adding special mypaas-comments to it, and push that to the server via the CLI, where it is build and deployed.
+You configure your service/app by writing a Dockerfile and adding special mypaas-comments to it, and push that to the server via the CLI, where it is built and deployed.
 There is a web dashboard, but only for viewing status and analytics.